cabforum/code-signing/docs/CSBR.md

 #### 4.9.1.4 Revocation of a Subordinate CA Certificate

-[EDITOR: The following is direct language from BR Section 4.9.1.2, which was previously referenced]

 The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:

 1. The Subordinate CA requests revocation in writing;